 The property, located in Santos/SP, was seized during the execution phase of a labor claim filed by an electrician against a machinery manufacturer, of which the businessman was a partner.

-The employment relationship lasted from 2011 to 2013, and in 2014 the company signed an agreement to pay R$42,000 to the employee, but did not fulfill the obligation.
-Without sufficient assets to pay the debt, the partners began to respond with their personal assets.
+The employment relationship lasted from 2011 to 2013, and in 2014 the company signed an agreement to pay R$42,000 to the employee, but failed to fulfill the obligation.
+Lacking sufficient assets to satisfy the debt, the partners began to pay their personal assets.

 The debtor's wife claimed that the property was acquired by the couple in 2010, before the electrician provided services to the company, and that, therefore, it would not have been purchased with her husband's income.